Xandeum/pod/docs/rpc-api.md

 call_rpc "get-stats" | jq '.result.stats.cpu_percent'
 ```

-!!! tip "Installation"
+!!! tip "Build from Source"
-    Install the pod via apt: `sudo apt install pod`
+    Build the pod from source: `cargo build --release`

+!!! info "Keypair Required"
+    The pod requires a Solana keypair to run: `pod --keypair key.json`

 !!! tip "Rate Limiting"
     There are currently no rate limits on the RPC API, but be mindful of resource usage when making frequent requests.

 !!! warning "Security"
     When using `--rpc-ip 0.0.0.0`, your RPC API will be accessible from any network interface.
 Ensure proper firewall rules are in place.

+!!! note "Monitoring Dashboard"
+    In addition to the RPC API, a web-based stats dashboard is available at `http://localhost:80` with real-time charts and metrics.